neveldo/R-misc/README.md

-Here are some attemps of statistical learning algorithms implementation, just for learning purpose, and mainly inspired by the book "An Introduction to Statistical Learning".
+Here are some attempts of statistical learning algorithms implementation, just for learning purpose, and mainly inspired by the book "An Introduction to Statistical Learning".

 ## K-means clustering